CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **Can I bring my own OS image?**

 No, the available Operating Systems include Windows 2012 R2, RHEL6 and CentOS.
-Eventually, the ability to bring your image may become a supported feature in the future.
+Eventually, the ability to bring your own image may become a supported feature in the future.

 **Can I use my own licensing for the OS?**